GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Black widow spiders, scientific name Latrodectus mactans, are among the most venomous of all arachnids.
-They occur in North America, and their bite can be fatal in some cases.
+They are found in North America, and their bite can be fatal in some cases.
 If you found a spider and you suspect it may be a black widow, this article will help you identify your specimen.

 I have been working with insects and spiders for almost 20 years, and I get a lot of questions about black widow spiders.
 What do black widows look like?
 Where do black widows live?
 Is the bite of the black widow spider fatal?
 These are all excellent questions.
 In this article I hope to answer at least some of your questions about these much-feared poisonous spiders.
 If you ever wondered what it's like to get bitten by a black widow, or the safest way to pick one up (it's not with your fingers), then this article will address your concerns.